jgm/gitit/README.markdown

     gitit -f my.conf

+The configuation can be splitted between several files:

+	gitit -f my.conf additional.conf

+One use case is to keep sensible part of the configuration outside of a SCM (oauth client secret for example).

 If this option is not used, gitit will use a default configuration.
 To get a copy of the default configuration file, which you can customize, just type: